petereon/ward-coverage/README.md

 There are several options to configure the plugin which can be included under section `[tool.ward.plugins.coverage]`, namely:
 - All the constructor parameters of `Coverage` class as described here: [https://coverage.readthedocs.io/en/6.4/api_coverage.html#coverage.Coverage](https://coverage.readthedocs.io/en/6.4/api_coverage.html#coverage.Coverage)
 - `report_type`, defaulting to `["term"]`, which is a list of report types to generate.
 Possible values are one or more of _'lcov'_, _'html'_, _'xml'_, _'json'_, _'term'_
+- `threshold` for minimum coverage, affecting the color the result panel has for some sort of visual cue

 __Contributors, issues and feature requests are welcome.__